 An in-depth look at Medjet Assist Global Medical Transport

 After decades of travel, I have just recently gained a better understanding of the importance of Global Medical Evacuation coverage and how it works.
 I, like many, had some misconceptions about how it functions within my travel insurance policy.
 Luckily I have never needed it.
-The sobering fact is that one in every 30 trips ends in a medical emergency and over 2 million travelers a year require medical transport.
-Now that I am aware of the risk, I will never travel again without it and recently purchased my first annual membership.
+One in every 30 trips ends in a medical emergency, and over 2 million travelers a year require medical transport.
+Now that I know the risk, I will never travel again without it, and I recently purchased my first annual membership.

-In my career working in the medical field, I learned quickly the importance of knowledge empowering the patient.
+In my medical career, I quickly learned the importance of knowledge empowering the patient.
 A patient who understands what is going on can interact with the medical team, which often results in better care and involvement of the providers.
-Knowledge is power, and in the realm of Global Medical Evacuation, it may make a life and death difference.
+Knowledge is power, and in Global Medical Evacuation, it may make a life-and-death difference.

-Let us have a frank talk about the realities so you can get better protection moving forward.
-I hope to provide some insight on the value and importance of having Global Medical Evacuation coverage.
-As a medical professional, I won’t hesitate to speak to the facts, not instill fear but to educate.
+Let us talk frankly about the realities so you can get better protection moving forward.
+I hope to provide some insight into the value and importance of having Global Medical Evacuation coverage.
+As a medical professional, I won’t hesitate to speak to the facts, not to instill fear but to educate.
 An educated consumer is a powerful one.

 What is Global Medical Evacuation coverage?

-Global Medical Evacuation coverage will fully cover the cost to have you flown home from anywhere in the world or domestically if you become hospitalized 150 miles or more from home.
+Global Medical Evacuation coverage will fully cover the cost of having you flown home from anywhere in the world or domestically if you become hospitalized 150 miles or more from home.
 It will arrange air medical evacuation to your home-country hospital, of your choice, for continued inpatient care.
-All you pay is a membership fee and they cover all costs including a medical team to care for you during transit.
+All you pay is a membership fee, and they cover all costs, including a medical team to care for you during transit.
 Medical transport, especially while traveling internationally, is often in the $100,00-250,000 range based on distance and the severity of your condition.
-The cost of membership is very reasonable (promise) and gives you peace of mind if the unimaginable happens.
+The membership cost is very reasonable (promise) and gives you peace of mind if the unimaginable happens.

-Most travel insurance policies do carry medical evacuation but did you know they most only get you to the nearest acceptable medical facility not back home?
+Most travel insurance policies carry medical Evacuation, but did you know they only get you to the nearest adequate medical facility, not back home?